wp-plugins/multi-rating/readme.txt

 Full documentation available at: http://danielpowney.com/multi-rating/

-= Why aren't the star rating icons showing up? =

-Font Awesome icons are used for the star ratings.
-Your theme or another plugin could also include a different version of Font Awesome causing a conflict.
-Try changing the Font Awesome version in the plugin settings.
-If your theme or another plugin already includes Font Awesome, you may want to disable the plugin including Font Awesome.
-Also ensure you are connected to the Internet as the plugin includes the Font Awesome CSS from Bootstrap CDN i.e. http://maxcdn.bootstrapcdn.com/font-awesome/4.1.0/css/font-awesome.min.css.

-= HTML appears broken e.g. 4.35/5(3)">Hello World =

-the_title() function should not be used in a HTML element attribute.
-This will cause broken HTML markup. the_title_attribute() function should be used instead.
-See https://pippinsplugins.com/use-the_title-and-the_title_attribute-correctly/.

-Here's an example of incorrect code usage of the_title() function:
-<a href="<?php the_permalink(); ?>" title="<?php the_title(); ?>">Hello World/a>

-Using the auto placement settings to display the rating results would result in broken HTML like this:
-4.35/5(3)">Hello World

-Correct usage is to use the_title_attribute() function instead for output of a HTML element attribute:
-<a href="<?php the_permalink(); ?>" title="<?php the_title_attribute(); ?>">Hello World</a>

 == Screenshots ==
 1. Demo of rating results after page title, rating form and top rating results
 2. View rating results in WP-admin